Huffman Coding with Letter Costs: A Linear-Time Approximation Scheme: Introduction

-{\em Alphabetic} coding is like the generalized problem considered here, but with an additional constraint on the code: the codewords must be chosen in increasing alphabetic order (with respect to the words to be encoded).
-This problem arises in designing testing procedures in which the time required by a test depends upon the outcome of the test \cite[6.2.2, ex.\ 33]{Knuth-73} and has also been studied under the names {\em dichotomous search} \cite{Hind-90} or the {\em leaky shower} problem \cite{kr-89}.
-Alphabetic coding has a polynomial-time algorithm \cite{Itai-76}.
+Finally, \problem{Alphabetic Coding} is like \problem{Huffman Coding} but with an additional constraint on the code: the order of the given probabilities matters --- their respective codewords must be in increasing alphabetic order.
+(Here the probabilities are not assumed to be in sorted order.) \problem{Alphabetic Coding with Letter Costs} (also called \problem{Dichotomous Search} \cite{Hind-90} or the \problem{Leaky Shower} problem \cite{kr-89}) models designing testing procedures where the time required by each test depends upon the outcome \cite[(\S 6.2.2; ex.\ 33)]{Knuth-73}.
+That problem has a polynomial-time algorithm \cite{Itai-76}.

+\paragraph{Basic idea of the PTAS} To give some intuition for the PTAS, consider the following simple idea.
+Without the prefix-free constraint, \HUL would be easy to solve: to find an optimal code $\code$, one could simply enumerate the strings in $\alphabet^*$ in order of increasing cost, and take $\code_i$ to be the $i$th string enumerated.

+The cost of this optimal non-prefix-free code $\code$ is certainly a lower bound on the minimum-cost of any prefix-free code.
+Now consider modifying $\code$ to make it prefix-free as follows.
+Prepend to each codeword $\code_i$ its length, encoded in a prefix-free binary encoding.
+That is, take $\code'_i = \enc{|\code_i|}\,\code_i$, where $\enc \ell$ is any natural prefix-free encoding of integer $\ell$.
+(For example, make the standard binary encoding prefix-free by replacing `0' and `1' by `01' and `10', respectively, then append a `00'.)
+The resulting code is prefix-free, because knowing the length of an upcoming codeword is enough to determine where it ends.
+And, intuitively, the cost of $\code'$ should not exceed the cost of $\code$ by much, because each codeword in $\code$ with $\ell$ letters only has $O(\log_2\ell) \le O(\eps \ell)$ letters added to it.
+Thus, the cost of prefix-free code $\code'$ should be at most $1+O(\eps)$ times the cost of $\code$, and thus at most $1+O(\eps)$ times the cost of $\opt$.

+Why does the above idea fail?
+It fails because $\log_2\ell$ is not $O(\eps \ell)$ when $\ell< O(\eps^{-1}\log \eps^{-1})$.
+That is, when a codeword is small, prepending its length can increase its cost by too much.
+To work around this, we handle the small codewords separately, determining their placement by exhaustive search.
+This is the basic idea of the PTAS.
+The rest of the paper gives the technical details.